p-r-s/potential-succotash/proposal.md

      You have no exams this week.

-3. Input: Describe the data that is needed to solve your problem.
-Include an example format of the input data.
+**3. Input: Describe the data that is needed to solve your problem.
+Include an example format of the input data.**
  * Start and end dates for classes, homework assignments, and exams
  * Input for markers that indicate an assignment or exam is either "to-do" or completed
  * Input that displays specified information, such as: class list, class schedule for specific day, to-do list, compeleted list